funseek/godot-ios-firebase-analytics/README.md

 cp firebase-analytics.gdip $GODOT_HOME/ios/plugins/
 ```

-Export iOS project by Godot and you need to use CocoaPods in Xcode.[CocoaPods](https://cocoapods.org/)
+### Export iOS project and edit Xcode project
+Export iOS project by Godot. then you need to use CocoaPods in Xcode.
 Add the following to your Podfile if it does not exist, create a new one.
 ```
 pod 'Firebase/Analytics'
 ```